Self-care fits our health & wellness needs. We can honor the Lord with our self-care. Self-care is not selfish.

 - “But Jesus often withdrew to the wilderness for prayer.”
 (Luke 5:16).
 (NLT).

 Jesus was awesome at prayer.
-So if he needed to be alone to speak to God, then you and I probably need to be alone too.
+So if Jesus needed to be alone to speak to God, then you and I probably need to be alone too.

 I don’t know about you, but I can’t effectively pray when I’m around a crowd, a loud television, or active kids or pets.

 - “Then Jesus said, ‘Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.'”
 (Matthew 11:28) (NLT).

 He wants to take our burdens.
 None of us are perfect, like Jesus.
 So notice He didn’t say, give me half your load.
 He didn’t say, “Shape up so you can come to me!”
 He says I will give you rest.

 The rest that Jesus provides is like no rest we can receive here on earth.
-Spend more time in the Word; feel more rest.

 Your Body is the Lord’s Temple